-Dangerous livestock injury claims
+Dangerous livestock injury compensation claims

 Numerous accidents involving livestock occur every year.
 They affect not only farm and agricultural workers, but also members of the public.
 Common injuries include kick injuries, broken bones, lacerations, bites, spinal injuries, concussion and brain injury, and can lead to suffering and lengthy rehabilitation.